Bucket List of 10 Most iconic Species of Animals - Killer Whales - Great White Shark....

 10. Snow Leopard: But sadly no possibility of seeing a Snow Leopard around the Blaskets (!) but I felt that we had to include it in our list of iconic animals.You would have to travel to the most rugged and isolated parts of the world which they inhabit, like the Himalayas, to see this iconic animal.

 Our final score for possibility of seeing some of the most iconic animals on the planet around the Blasket islands and Dingle Bay is an incredible 7 out of 10 (!) but please do not expect to see all or even any on a given day (!) on a tour with Blasket Islands Eco Marine Tours from Ventry Harbour, West Kerry as the sea is wide and deep and our boat is small (relatively) and the animals are free.
-But if you are lucky and observant and conditions are suitable and the animals are passing by you may expect to see in descending order - Seals (always); Puffins (April to end of July); Penguins (Dingle Ocean World); Basking Shark (April, May); Humpback Whales (April to September); Killer Whales (unpredictable visitors); Snowy Owl (once in a blue moon) - but please do not expect to see - Polar Bears; Great White Shark or Snow Leopards!!!!!!!!
+But if you are lucky and observant and conditions are suitable and the animals are passing by you may expect to see in descending order - Seals (always); Puffins (April to end of July); Penguins (Dingle Ocean World); Basking Shark (April, May); Humpback Whales (April to September); Killer Whales (unpredictable visitors); Snowy Owl (once in a very blue moon) - but please do not expect to see - Polar Bears; Great White Shark or Snow Leopards!!!!!!!!

 Log of Whale Watching Tour Boat M.V.
 Blasket Princess"